Juliandebruin/Dashboard/Installation.md

 3. Turn on boot to usb if you use one
 4. Reboot the pi if asked

+Remove the following part of the first line from /boot/cmdline.txt\
+`console=serial0,115200 console=tty1`

+The file can be edited with `sudo nano /boot/cmdline.txt`

+## Configuring the serial port
+If you can not connect to the serial port, you can try the following commands:\
+`sudo chmod 666 /dev/ttyS0`

+⚠️ chmod 666 gives all rights so this is definitly not a secure way to do this.

 ## Installing the important packages
 `sudo apt-get install git python pip gunicorn chromium -y`